 - At the 1908 Summer Olympics the men's springboard was added to the program.

-- Women's events were added later.
+- The first women's diving events were added in 1912.
 The platform event was added in 1912 and the springboard in 1920.

 - A platform diving event for men, called "plain high diving", was included in 1912 in which no acrobatic moves were allowed, only a simple straight dive off the platform.
 This event was included until 1928, where it was merged with "fancy high diving" into one competition called "highboard diving".